Yosemite wildfire grows, fueling dangerous winds

 Officials have closed parts of the park's northwestern edge throughout the week, including the Hetch Hetchy Reservoir area, Lake Eleanor, Lake Cherry and the Tuolumne and Merced giant sequoia groves.

-The fire by Sunday burned within 3 miles (5 km) of the reservoir and was still 20 miles (32 km) from Yosemite Valley, the park's main tourist center, Medema said.
+The fire by Sunday burned within 3 miles of the reservoir and was still 20 miles from Yosemite Valley, the park's main tourist center, Medema said.
 About 2,700 firefighters were expected to be on the front lines on Sunday to fight the fire.

 Officials said they have no plans to shut down the entire park or its top attractions.